 3- What Has It Cost?

-Compassionately, you then ask about the cost these short-term control strategies with regard to work, health, time, money, energy, relationships, missing out, giving up on important things.
+Compassionately, you then ask about the cost these short-term control strategies have had with regard to work, health, time, money, energy, relationships, and opportunities.

 “Have these efforts, and the price you’ve paid, decreased or increased over time?”